-The City's new smoke-free ordinance goes into effect at 12:01 a.m. on Wednesday, April 22, 2015.
-In addition to smoking restrictions that already exist under state law, there will be new restrictions on smoking and vaping (use of electronic smoking devices) in many locations across the city.
+The City's smoke-free ordinance went into effect in April of 2015.
+In addition to smoking restrictions that already exist under state law, this ordinance brought new restrictions on smoking and vaping (use of electronic smoking devices) in many locations across the city.

+This ordinance was passed to protect your health and the health of customers.
 Tobacco use is the leading preventable cause of death in the United States.
 It causes cancer, heart disease, stroke, lung diseases (such as emphysema), and diabetes.
-More than 20 million people in the United States have died from smoking-related diseases since 1964, including 2.5 million nonsmokers as a result of exposure to secondhand smoke.
-This ordinance addresses a major threat to public health by reducing exposure to secondhand smoke and encouraging smokers to quit.
+More than 20 million people in the United States have died from smoking-related diseases since 1964, including 2.5 million nonsmokers due to exposure to secondhand smoke.